 - Swim with face down toward stairs or a parent.

-- Roll over onto back for breathing mid-swim.
+Roll over onto the back for breathing mid-swim.

-- Flip back onto stomach after breathing to continue the swim.
+Flip back onto the stomach after breathing to continue the swim.

 - Understand water safety rules, such as walking instead of running near pools and only swimming with an adult.